Aastedet/ECG_DDA-1/readme.md

 ##     patient_id dataset neuropathy_outcome
 ```

-## Filter and export ECG files:
+## Filter, split and export ECG files:

 To save space and computation time, we filter the ECGs to only the ones we need, and export them to different folders for labelling purposes.
-ECGs from individuals with neuropathy go into the `/ecg_data/neuropathy/` folder, while those without go into the `/ecg_data/healthy/` folder.
-Note that the ECG data files aren't tracked in Git, so you'll have to download the datasets from PhysioNet to reproduce this locally.
+We'll also split the ECGs into training and validation parent folders, so  ECGs from the same individual cannot be present in both training a validation datasets (we'll be splitting the ECGs into small snippets later, so each individual will contribute multiple ECGs).
+Otherwise we risk [data leakage](https://en.wikipedia.org/wiki/Leakage_(machine_learning)) between the training and validation datasets, and the model might learn to identify *individuals*, rather than signals of *neuropathy*, which would erode model performance on external data.
+A somewhat famous example of this mistake being [Andrew Ng's random split of 112,120 x-ray images from 30,805 individuals](https://twitter.com/nizkroberts/status/931121395748270080) which was subsequently corrected.

+We'll use a random sample of roughly 20% of individuals from each group into the validation set, to ensure that both CDED and CPD ECG from healthy and neuropathy patients are proportionally distributed across training and validation sets.
+Due to the limited data available, we do not set aside a test dataset.

 ```r